zyrolasting/denxi/README.md

 configurations can be painful to maintain on a case-by-case basis.

-The command `zcpkg` is short for "Zero-Collection Package," which means it manages packages under the assumption they define no collections.
+The command `zcpkg` is short for "Zero-Collection Package," which means it manages packages that define no collections.
 Removing collections from the equation severs the relationship between an arbitrary group of files and a Racket installation.
 Meaning, you cannot directly target these files using `raco setup` or collection paths.
 The benefit is that you are free to integrate the files as you wish.
 For that reason, `zcpkg` concerns itself with (re)producing files as a **Project/Application Dependency Manager**, or PDM.
 System-level dependencies matter too, but they are out of scope for this section.

 [boyer]: https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527